 R5: We agree that the quoted sentence was misleading (see also R4).
 We re-wrote this paragraph after reading the suggested literature and have incorporated work from these authors throughout the text (e.g., in the methods, at lines 548-550).
+More specifically on the points raised in this comment:

-As stated in R4, we do believe that there are differences among authors in how complexity is defined (e.g., Allen et al. (2018) outlines Rosen’s and Tainter’s views, and Morin (2008) discusses restricted and generalized complexity) and we also do believe that some differences exist within CSS (e.g., Gell-Mann and Holland use the term “complex adaptive system” with different meanings; Gell-Mann 1994; see lines 255-257).
+First, as stated in R4, we do believe that there are differences among authors in how complexity is defined (e.g., Allen et al. (2018) outlines Rosen’s and Tainter’s views, and Morin (2008) discusses restricted and generalized complexity) and we also do believe that some differences exist within CSS (e.g., Gell-Mann and Holland use the term “complex adaptive system” with different meanings; Gell-Mann 1994; see lines 255-257).
 However, we also agree that most authors thinking about CSS conceptualize complex systems similarly, and edited the text to better reflect this view.

-We appreciate your insight that the relationship between ecology and CSS is unique and dates back to the dawn of CSS.
+Second, we appreciate your insight that the relationship between ecology and CSS is unique and dates back to the dawn of CSS.
 We incorporated this point in the discussion.
-We also highlighted the contributions you referred to at lines 425-435.
-Some of the concepts you proposed, including “panarchy”, were mentioned very rarely in the corpus of papers assessed (see lines 355-368).
+We also highlighted the contributions you referred to, e.g., at lines 425-435 (but more broadly across the whole Review).
+We largely retained our original classification of 23 features (except for including “Chaos”), and made an effort to clarify why we made this choice and its limitations (lines 355- 380).
+For instance, some of the concepts you proposed, including “panarchy”, were mentioned very rarely in the corpus of papers assessed (see lines 355-368).
 This does not mean that they are not relevant, but given the target of this article – ecologists not specialized in CSS, but interested in learning about this field – we still believe it is fair to focus on the 23 more general features that we propose.

 Lines 102-104.
 How can you be sure that you reviewed the Complexity science literature?
 And not just any literature that mentions complexity?

 R6: We initially used some pivotal papers, books, and special issues to define the general themes of CSS, and then built from these papers and from papers cited in their bibliographies.
 We focused on literature in ecology, but not exclusively (e.g., Ma’ayan 2017, Allen et al. 2018).
 Some of the papers we used explicitly refer to “complex system science” in the title (e.g., Anand et al. 2010 and Filotas et al. 2014), other to “complex systems” (e.g., Ladyman et al. 2013 or Ma’ayan 2017) or “complex adaptive systems” (Levin 1998), other to “complexity” (Allen et al. 2018, Lohele 2004, Green et al. 2020).
-We do not believe that mentioning complexity in the title is always a signature of papers related to CSS, but these papers were selected after reading them because they were in tune with themes commonly discussed in the context of CSS.
+We do not believe that mentioning complexity in the title is always a signature of papers related to CSS (indeed, we make this point in explaining why we decided to work on this paper - we found no review addressing complexity following the CSS paradigm, see lines 86-100, and therefore are attempting to fill an important gap with this work).
+Instead, these papers were selected after reading them because they were in tune with themes commonly discussed in the context of CSS.